Webflow Review: Is Webflow for you

-Webflow is excellent, but if you are, for whatever reason, not yet sold, then here are some alternatives to consider:-
+Webflow is an excellent website builder, but if you are, for whatever reason, not yet sold, then here are some alternatives to consider:-

 Wix & Editor X

-Squarespace is another top-performing Website Builder platform and is well known for high-level contemporary designs.
+Squarespace is another top-performing Website Builder platform and is well-known for high-level contemporary designs.
 Onboarding is smooth, and as expected, there are many quality template starting points from which to choose.
-However, adding elements to a page seems lost in translation, and Squarespace feels more geared to incremental updates to original template content.
+However, adding elements to a page seems lost in translation, and Squarespace feels more geared toward incremental updates to the original template content.
 So, Squarespace is great for rapidly creating a single page or smaller website, but it's not for those looking to spend time building a website beyond boundaries.
-Perhaps novice, rather than web professionals.
+Perhaps novice rather than web professionals.